opentracing-contrib/java-specialagent/rule/cxf/README.md

 ### Properties

-* `-Dsa.instrumentation.plugin.cxf.interceptors.server.in`
+* `-Dsa.integration.cxf.interceptors.server.in`

   Add interceptors to server handling `in` phases, comma delimited.
-The interceptorss must be subclasses of `org.apache.cxf.phase.PhaseInterceptor<Message>`.
+The interceptors must be subclasses of `org.apache.cxf.phase.PhaseInterceptor<Message>`.

   **Example:**